Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2025-01-06-SY-explore-creating-nextflow-pipeline.md

 # Method
 ## Reflecting on ChatGPT
-Having had success with ChatGPT interaction, I started this by attempting to have it generate an entire NextFlow pipeline as a zip file.
-This was not as successful as before; ChatGPT generated a config file with bad sytax (perhaps simply outdated).
-Working through these errors was time-consuming, especially starting with my faulty assumption that ChatGPT's code should be correct.
+Having had success with ChatGPT interaction, I started this effort by attempting to have ChatGPT generate an entire NextFlow pipeline as a zip file, based on my python script.
+This was not as successful as before; ChatGPT generated a `nextflow.config` file with bad sytax (perhaps simply outdated).
+Working through these errors was time-consuming, especially starting with my faulty assumption that ChatGPT's code would be correct.
-In retrospect
+In retrospect,
 it would have been more efficient if I'd started by thoroughly reading the basic [NextFlow documentation](https://www.nextflow.io/docs/latest/), espcially to get a better sense of its philosophy and approach.
 However, muddling through did cause me to touch upon many aspects of NextFlow that I wouldn't have encountered by starting from the basics.
 ## Containers
 A key realization was the need to create a Docker container or other virtualization to run this -- Sequera doesn't handle this.
-My final script used several packages, and finding versions that didn't have version-conflicting dependencies on lower-level package was a challenge.
-Seqera's container-building service was not effective.
-I eventually found a solution by using `conda` locally to load and automatically resolve versions, and building my own container and posting it to DockerHub.
+My python script used several major packages, and finding versions that didn't have version-conflicting dependencies on lower-level package was a challenge.
+Seqera's container-building service was not capable of resolving conflicts, and I produced several failed container builds in sequence.
+I eventually found a solution to this classic python "versioning hell" by using `conda` locally to load and automatically resolve package versions, and building my own Docker container and posting it to DockerHub.
 ## Compute environment
-... to be continued.
+The current implementation makes use of my pre-configured AWS Batch compute environment.
+I haven't yet run it locally, though there's the promise of doing so with alternate configuration parameters.
+## Writing to AWS S3
+In previous work, packages that were used were able to transparently handle writing to either a local file system or an S3 bucket.
+This wasn't the case for `matplotlib`'s `saveFigure` function, and so I wrote a function to emulate that behavior.
+## Future work
+To pursue this further as both a learning experiment and something practically useful, I would do the following:
+* Break the single script down into its discrete `process` steps, each of which uses a distinct set of python packages.
+Each `process`'s outputs and inputs (between the steps) would be handled by NextFlow `Channels`.
+* Specializing each process might allow the use of *existing* Seqera containers for each step, as each process could use its own container with few package dependencies.
+* Parallelization of the mutual-information iterations via NextFlow channel multiplicities.
+This would be an artificial usage -- too cumbersome for this scale -- but a good learning exercise.